 Refer K'taka MLAs disqualification matter to Constitution Bench, says Sibal; SC reserved verdict

 The legal challenge to the disqualification of 17 Karnataka MLAs from the Assembly before the trust vote by the then H D Kumaraswamy government needs to be referred to the Constitution Bench, the Supreme Court was told on Friday.
-Senior advocate Kapil Sibal, appearing for the Karnataka Congress, contended that the then Speaker K R Ramesh Kumar exercised his jurisdiction to disqualify the MLAs and his decision cannot be questioned.
+Senior advocate Kapil Sibal, appearing for the Karnataka Congress, contended that the then Speaker K R Ramesh Kumar, who was the Master of the House, exercised his jurisdiction to disqualify the MLAs and his decision cannot be questioned.

 "The motive behind the resignation by MLAs have to be determined and it all depends upon the material placed before the Speaker," Sibal told the bench and elaborated that Speaker is entitled to make inquiry into the resignation, for which information can be procured from any number of sources prior to the act or subsequent to the act.
 "They can't argue that subsequent events cannot be considered.
 It is necessary to find out what the motive is," the senior advocate submitted and stressed that there was a need for the apex court to make an interpretation of the term "genuineness" and the MLAs cannot be allowed to subvert the system and resign a day before Floor test because he wants to be a minister.